 ($$ arrangements available based on need; no one turned away.
 Financial aid policy.)

-Or pay-in-full with credit card via paypal:
+You may pay-in-full with credit card via Paypal:

 For more information contact